Our unique analysis of the bills Ruppersberger has sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 2003 to May 2016, Ruppersberger missed 452 of 9,709 roll call votes, which is 4.7%.
-This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2003 to Jul 2016, Ruppersberger missed 456 of 9,957 roll call votes, which is 4.6%.
+This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 11 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|